Green Accounting: Emerging updates in the Accounting Industry

 What is Green Accounting?

 At a high level, green accounting is a way to account for efforts a company undertakes to protect the environment, reduce its carbon footprint and environmental risk, and invest in environmentally responsible businesses.
 Companies that engage in green business activities can increase their sales with a better product image, improve customer and investor perceptions, and create a more robust and resilient brand.
-Many companies and countries have begun to study and apply green accounting, leveraging the expertise and input of accountants skilled in this approach.
+Many companies and countries have begun to study and apply green accounting, leveraging the expertise and input of accountants skilled in this approach and supported by services such as fractional CFO services to strengthen financial oversight.

 Green accounting is a large-scale, top-down restructuring of how a company approaches its accounting, involving not only the accounting department but all stakeholders, including the local community and governmental jurisdiction.
 It starts with refocusing a company’s governance structure toward sustainability risks and opportunities.